CHOOSING THE RIGHT WINDOW TREATMENT

 Window treatments also do a lot of practical work behind the scenes.
 The right window treatment can give you privacy, filter or block light, improve comfort, soften sound, and even help disguise tricky architectural details.

-To help take some of the mystery out of the process, we’re breaking down a few of our favorite window treatment styles.
+To help take some of the mystery out of the selection process, we’re breaking down a few of our favorite window treatment styles.

 1. ROMAN SHADES